 What is the difference between a Pashmina shawl and a simple shawl?

-What is the difference between a TV and a HD TV?
+What is the difference between a Pashmina Shawl and a Simple shawl?
 What is the difference between a phone and smartphone?
 What is the difference between clothing made in China and clothing made in Italy?

 This is the quality of workmanship, quality of premium raw materials, and quality of higher levels of technology.
 A regular TV is made by many local manufacturers; HD TVs are made by brands like Samsung, Sony, and LG.
 Who has heard of companies like JVC, Akkai, and Iwaki?
 Because Smart TVs, HD TVs, Blu-ray TVs are what are top of the food chain.
 What is the difference between a Nokia 6600, Moto Razr and an Apple iPhone?
 What is the difference between production of garments from Italian mills like Ermenegildo Zegna, Loro Piana and production from factories in China?